 The Eastchester School District is a member of the Tri-State Consortium.
 The Tri-State Consortium is a "dynamic learning organization of public school districts that values systems thinking as the foundation for continuous improvement.
 The Consortium assists its member districts in using quantitative and qualitative data to enhance student performance and to build a rigorous framework for planning, assessment, and systemic change.
 Collaborating as colleagues and critical friends, Consortium members apply the standards of the Tri-State model to benchmark member districts' progress in advancing teaching and learning."

-During the 2017-2018 school year, the District participated in hosting a visitation team from neighboring school districts to assist in the District's desire to examine its homework practices.
-The report provided to the District regarding the findings of the visitation team is provided.
+The District has participated in hosting visitation teams from neighboring school districts to assist in the District's desire to examine several of its practices.
+The reports provided to the District regarding the findings of the visitation teams are linked on this page.